 Frequent Awareness Questions (Answered)

-One of the amazing side-effects we absolutely love about our focus is that when you empower people with a shared language and awareness they don’t just leave it at the door when they go home at the end of the day.
+One of the amazing ‘sides’ that come with our focus we absolutely love is, when you empower people with a shared language and awareness they don’t just leave it at the door when they go home at the end of the day.
 Instead, they take the message of tolerance, understanding and awareness back into their communities to create meaningful positive social impact.

 Dine Aware Language